Russian spy boss compares U.S. to German Nazi propaganda machine | Law-Order

 Russian spy boss compares U.S. to German Nazi propaganda machine

+A Russian spy chief on Wednesday compared the U.S. State Department to the World War Two Nazi propaganda machine run by Joseph Goebbels, saying without providing evidence that it had launched an anti-Russia messaging campaign across social media, prompting a rebuke from Washington.
+Sergei Naryshkin, head of Russia's foreign intelligence agency (SVR), said the United States was encouraging the spreading of fake information on the popular Telegram messaging service in an attempt to "discredit" and "dehumanise Russia's political and military leadership in the eyes of the Russian people".

-A Russian spy chief on Wednesday compared the U.S. State Department to the World War Two Nazi propaganda machine constructed by Joseph Goebbels, saying Washington had launched an anti-Russia messaging campaign across social media.
+A Russian spy chief on Wednesday compared the U.S. State Department to the World War Two Nazi propaganda machine run by Joseph Goebbels, saying without providing evidence that it had launched an anti-Russia messaging campaign across social media, prompting a rebuke from Washington.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)